-- John and Bob enter in to a smart contract which states that if Brazil win the World Cup, John gets 10 ETH.
+- John and Bob enter into a smart contract which states that if Brazil wins the World Cup, John gets 10 ETH.
 However, if they don’t win it, then Bob gets 5 ETH.

-- The Ethereum blockchain is able to search thousands of websites to find out who won the World Cup.
+- The Ethereum blockchain can search thousands of websites to find out who won the World Cup.

 - As soon as the result is confirmed, the smart contract will either pay out John or Bob automatically.